Trainings and Training Cooperations

 For the final thesis, a small practical nature conservation project will be prepared, implemented and documented.

-The education Nature Conservation Operator is designed by a great number of lecturers.
+The education Nature Conservation Engineer is designed by a great number of lecturers.
 These come from different professional backgrounds and working areas.

 For field trips, demonstration projects and final theses, we try to cooperate with companies, planners as well as with public administrations especially with municipalities.